Request an Appointment Download Our Forms

 little boy smiling on playground

-If you are a new parent, do not feel as if you’re the only one who feels apprehensive about your child’s growing smile.
+If you are a new parent, you’re not alone if you feel apprehensive about your child’s growing smile.
 You may appreciate their gummy grin right now, but what should you expect when that first baby tooth erupts?
-How should you keep it and the rest of your child’s mouth clean?
 When should you take them in to see the dentist?
-These questions and many more will be answered if you keep reading below.
+It’s normal to be unsure, but you can begin to feel at ease as you keep reading to learn the answers to these important questions.

 (more…)